-BNT314/GEN1059 is a potential first-in-class bispecific antibody product candidate designed to boost antitumor immune responses through EpCAM-dependent 4-1BB agonistic activity.
+BNT314/GEN1059 is a potential first-in-class bispecific antibody product candidate designed to boost antitumor immune responses through epithelial cell adhesion molecule-, or EpCAM-, dependent 4-1BB agonistic activity.

-A first-in-human Phase 1/2 clinical trial (NCT06150183), the first program in the collaboration in which we are the sponsor, to investigate the safety and preliminary antitumor activity of BNT314/ GEN1059 alone and in combination with an immune checkpoint inhibitor in patients with advanced or metastatic solid tumors is ongoing.
+• A BioNTech-sponsored first-in-human Phase 1/2 clinical trial (NCT06150183) is being conducted to investigate the safety and preliminary antitumor activity of BNT314/GEN1059 alone and in combination with an immune checkpoint inhibitor in patients with advanced or metastatic solid tumors.
+A Trial-in-Progress poster from this trial was presented at the 2024 ESMO Congress.

-BNT315/GEN1055 is a novel OX40 agonist antibody designed to induce OX40 clustering independently of FcyR-mediated crosslinking to enhance antitumor T-cell responses.
+BNT315/GEN1055 is an OX40 agonist antibody designed to induce OX40 clustering independently of FcYR-mediated crosslinking to enhance antitumor T-cell responses.

-• In June 2024, the first patient was dosed in a first-in-human Phase 1/2 clinical trial (NCT06391775) to investigate the safety and preliminary antitumor activity of BNT315/GEN1055 in patients with advanced or metastatic solid tumors.
+A first-in-human Phase 1/2 clinical trial (NCT06391775) is being conducted to investigate the safety and preliminary antitumor activity of BNT315/GEN1055 in patients with advanced or metastatic solid tumors.